10moki/Docker-WordPress/README.md

 Creating c-mysql ... done
 Creating c-wordpress ... done
 $
-!! if you want to down container , you can use the following command
+!! if you want to down container , you can use the following command (from official site)
-$ docker-compose dow
-$ docker-compose stop
+The command "docker-compose down" removes the containers and default network, but preserves your WordPress database.
+The command "docker-compose down --volumes" removes the containers, default network, and the WordPress database.
 ~~~

 3. Access Wordpress on browser
 Access localhost on browser
 http://localhost:8000/

+### 3. Setup WordPress on Browser